CarloCattano/webserv/README.md

 - [ ] Verify there is no memory leak (Monitor the process memory usage.
 It should not go up indefinitely).
         -track fds flag on valgrind
         - check where to clear and modify destructors
+- [ ] Fix the download of files in directory listing
+        - It doest work on file-upload server on /upload

 - [X] Search for the HTTP response status codes list on the internet.
 During this evaluation, if any status codes is wrong, don't give any related points.
         - wrong file